masterex1000/maplib/readme.md

  - maptool - cli frontend to the library that can output .obj and entity definition (in a custom, very simple to parse format) files

+## Dependencies

+To install, download Eigen3.
+Build with cmake (outlined in INSTALL file in repo) Set `EIGEN3_ROOT` enviroment variable to root of install folder Done!

 # Helpful Links

 Just a couple links that are helpful for understanding the project/format